 This website is dedicated to presenting climate trends in Denver Colorado.
 It is well established that we are currently in a warming trend globally.
 I started this website because I was curious about what amount (if any) of global warming was evident in the climate history of the place I live.
 It seems like the summers are hotter, with many new record highs reported over the past few years, but I wanted to see some easy to read plots that showed the actual trends.
-This turned out to be a harder task than I thought it would be.
 I found that the more accessible web pages with colorful, easy to read plots were about current weather or future weather.
 So, I did some investigation on the NOAA web-site and the Meso-West web site and put together a few of my own plots that the layperson can use to quickly see trends.

 Temperature Trends in Denver